FACTBOX-The economic remedies for the coronavirus

 China said it had earmarked 110.5 billion yuan ($15.9 billion) to fight the epidemic.
 Beijing has ramped up funding support for virus-hit regions and the country's central bank has cut several of its key rates, including the benchmark lending rate, and has urged banks to give cheap loans and payment relief to exposed companies.

 Japan's central bank may also take steps to ensure companies hit by the coronavirus outbreak do not face a financial squeeze before the end of the current fiscal year in March, according to sources familiar with the central bank's thinking.
-Japan's government has said it is ready to deploy fiscal stimulus measures to shield its economy from the impact of the coronavirus.

-EUROPEAN CENTRAL BANK The ECB, the central bank of the euro zone, has so far avoided cutting interest rates.
-Policymakers did hold an unscheduled meeting on March 3 but it was to discuss operational responses to coronavirus, such as whether to hold events and staff shortages, rather than any policy response, sources close to the matter said.

-The ECB has asked euro zone banks to review their business continuity plans and the actions they can take to prepare for and minimize the potential adverse effects of the coronavirus, a letter seen by Reuters shows.
-THE EUROPEAN UNION
+EUROPEAN CENTRAL BANK

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)